 Cooking show parodies make fun of this trope, putting goopy cake batter into one oven and opening another oven to reveal One I Prepared Earlier that already has icing and decorations.
-Parodies that use the skip to omit several vital steps can overlap with Step Three: Profit
+Parodies that use the skip to omit several vital steps can overlap with Missing Steps Plan

 The phrase originated on Blue Peter